BiDAlab/UWF4DR-Benchmark/README.md

 The repository has been tested using **Python 3.10**.

-Dependencies required to evaluate CNN-based models (e.g., MobileNetV2 and ResNet18) are listed in:

-- `requirements/cnn.txt`

-The CNN evaluation pipeline is fully functional and has been validated across all tasks and input domains.

-Support for transformer-based architectures, including **ViT-B/16**, as well as retinal foundation models such as **RETFound**, is planned and will be incorporated in future updates.
+Dependencies required for each family of models used in this study are specified in the `requirements/` directory.

+Different model families (e.g., CNN-based models, vision transformers, and retinal foundation models) rely on distinct software stacks and are therefore intended to be used in separate Python environments.

 ---